 Programmes are organised to engage pupils and support learning.
 These programmes include the Mother Tongue Language Fortnight programmes, language and cultural camps, overseas immersion trip, enrichment classes and Chinese theatre exposure programme.

-platform for our girls to cultivate self-reliance, independence and foster
+Apart from enriching pupils with knowledge, this platform has enabled them to cultivate self-reliance, independence and foster camaraderie.

-The Mother Tongue Reading Fiesta is organised to promote reading of Mother Tongue storybooks amongst pupils, as well as to increase their confidence in using their own Mother Tongue.
+The Mother Tongue Reading Fiesta is organised to promote reading of Mother Tongue storybooks.